 Further to the above, perform an audit of your utility bills to see if certain costs are higher than anticipated.
 Some basic maintenance can help appliances run more efficiently, such as a furnace tune-up or cleaning the lint from your dryer.
 Switching to CFL or LED bulbs can cut electricity costs.
+Appliance Hunter has plenty of advice for reducing c02 on their website.
 Modifying certain habits can help, too, such as turning off the faucet while brushing your teeth or turning off lights when a room is not in use.

 9. Make paying off your debts at the soonest your topmost priority